November's Chopin: Composition and songs

+Fellow Taiwanese singer Lara Veronin (pictured) was featured on a duet on the album.

 "Nocturne" is an R&B track with a light classical-themed background music played by piano and acoustic guitar, and was the first piece to be completed for the record in November 2004.
 The lyrics describe the death of a lover, using metaphors involving black crows and wells to express emotion.
 The production of "Blue Storm" utilizes distorted electric guitar and turntable scratching, while its lyrics deal with religious themes.
 The track "Hair Like Snow" incorporates traditional Chinese instruments including the pipa and yangqin, while the vocals are sung softly.
 Towards the end, a false voice is used.

 "Black Sweater" is an R&B piece with a slow tempo, and incorporates acoustic guitar on top of soft vocals.
 The lyrics expresses one's longing for their beloved.
 "Surrounded" utilizes violin, cello and synthesizers, while its lyrics express his resentment towards the paparazzi.
 Chou openly calls them "dogs" who "bite an apple in their mouths and hold a camera in their hands".
 Toward the end of the track, Chou raps a few lines in Korean.

 "Maple Leaf" incorporates piano, violin and cello over a soft R&B beat.
 The lyrics describe the sorrow behind a lost love.
-"Romantic Cellphone" is a R&B piece that features an electric guitar, whereas "Reverse Scale" is a hip-hop number.
+"Romantic Cellphone" is a R&B piece that features an electric guitar, whereas "Against" is a hip-hop number.
 "Malt Candy" uses violin and electric guitar with lyrics focusing on romance themes.
 "Coral Sea" is a duet between Jay Chou and Lara Veronin and utilizes instrumentations from piano, violin, acoustic and electric guitars.

 Title and artwork

 The album was named after composer Frédéric Chopin, which Chou credits as his childhood idol.

-Chou, who had learned classical piano since childhood, admitted that Frédéric Chopin had always been his idol, with him also accustomed to designing his images after the name of the composer.
-He felt very excited that he and the record company agreed to use November's Chopin as the album title.
+Because at the 16th Golden Melody Awards, Chou and Nan Quan Mama performed a piano duet, Alpha Records was inspired by the idea of “in the name of the piano poet,” which led to the album ultimately being titled November’s Chopin.
+Chopin also happens to be Chou’s idol, so he immediately agreed to the name.
+Since the album was produced in Taiwan, the Mainland China release directly adopted the Taiwanese translation of “Chopin” as “Xiao Bang” (萧邦).
+After filming in Italy, Vladivostok, and Japan, the album cover and interior photos for November's Chopin were all taken in Venice, with the album cover being shot in front of Piazza San Marco.
+The entire album photoshoot cost an astonishing 1 million yuan, excluding airfare and accommodation, setting a new record for Chou's most expensive photoshoot at that point.